-A simple guide highlighting ten rules of how to train your home orchard and which season is the best time to prune fruit trees and bushes.
+A simple guide highlighting ten rules of how to train your home orchard.
+Check which season is the best time to prune fruit bushes and larger trees.

-The dilemma for most pomologists begins in determining whether to start trimming the bushes in winter, spring time, or wait for a few hazy days in the great British summer.
+They want to know whether to start trimming the bushes in winter or spring time.
+Or is it best to wait for a few hazy days in the great British summer?

 So, let's answer the frequently asked question, when is the best time to prune a fruit tree?

-The best time for pruning fruit trees is when the bush is dormant and its leaves have fallen off.
-Apart from making it easier to see where you are cutting, removing dormant buds generally stimulates new growth from remaining growing points.
+The best time for pruning fruit bushes and trees is when the bush is dormant and its leaves have fallen off.
+It makes it easier to see where you are cutting.
+Removing dormant buds generally stimulates new growth from remaining growing points.

-Pruning fruit trees and bushes in peak summer time should be avoided.
+Pruning fruit trees and bushes in peak summer time is one that needs avoiding.
 A fruit tree without leaves has its flesh exposed to too much sunshine.

-Early summer pruning is not uncommon if you need to slow down the growth of excessively vigorous fruit trees and even more effective if you have lost total control of your orchard.
+Early summer pruning is not uncommon if you need to slow down the growth of excessively vigorous fruit trees.
+It is even more effective if you have lost total control of the orchard.

-Newly planted fruit trees should be cut back to a short stick soon after planting.
-Ideally the fruit tree twig should be no taller than thirty inches from the ground.
+Newly planted fruit trees should get cut back to a short stick soon after planting.
+Ideally, the fruit tree twig should be no taller than thirty inches from the ground.

 Heavily prune young trees and bushes showing low vigor, especially for the first three years.
-Encouraging rapid growth with less fruit for the first few seasons and following the five core rules for pruning apple trees, and other popular shrubbery like pears or apricots, will reward you with much fruiting in later years.
+Encourage rapid growth with less fruit for the first few seasons.
+Thus, follow the basic rules for pruning apple trees and other popular shrubbery like pears or apricots.
+It will reward you with much fruiting in later years.

 Small horizontal branches should generally be left untouched for later fruit growth.
-Most experts suggest that young trees that grow vigorously, need significantly less pruning and results in branch bending with earlier fruit crops.
+Most experts suggest that young trees that grow vigorously, need much less pruning.
+It results in branch bending with earlier fruit crops.

 Aim to have a good combination and balance of horizontal and vertical branching.
 In most cases, this is best achieved with branches which lean at 45 to 60 degree angles to the trunk.

-The simplest rule to understand regarding fruit tree pruning is that new growth appears exactly where you make the cut.
-Therefore cutting stems and branches affects buds which are only a few inches away from the trim (1 - 8 inches at the most).
-This means when more buds are cut off the tree - the new shoots will be more vigorous (all other things being equal).
+The simplest rule to understand on fruit tree pruning is that new growth appears exactly where you make the cut.
+Thus, cutting stems and branches affects buds which are only a few inches away from the trim (1 - 8 inches at the most).
+This means when more buds get cut off the tree - the new shoots will be more vigorous (all other things being equal).

-One of the most important ground rules of gardening is how to proerly cut back selective parts of plants, particularly buds and branches.
+One of the most important ground rules of gardening is how and when to cut back the selective parts of plants, particularly buds and branches.
 Do not leave stubs any time you are cutting away a dead branch or an overgrown stem.
-Make sure that all of your cuts are clean and within one centimeter of a plant bud.
+Make sure that all the cuts are clean and within one centimeter of a plant bud.

 Prune more so in the top of fruit tree to encourage lower branch growth.
-Bare wood which has been exposed to sunlight remains fruitful producing large fruit.
-Conversely, shaded branches are slow to produce fruit and they will eventually stop fruiting.
-It is unlikely shaded branches will produce again unless the tree receives drastic topping.
+Bare wood exposed to sunlight remains fruitful - producing larger fruit.
+Whereas, shaded branches are slow to produce fruit.
+They will eventually stop fruiting.
+It is unlikely shaded branches will produce again unless the tree receives a drastic topping.